Big TV shows and YouTube channels have glamorized home flipping in the Pine Tree State. The profits seem big and the process seems easy.

 » NEED MORE CLARITY?
 Read these exclusive Houzeo reviews and learn why it is one of the best FSBO sites in Maine.

 Frequently Asked Questions

 1. How to flip houses with no money in Maine?

 An individual need not invest their own money in the flipping business.
-A potential house flipper can get money through other sources such as hard money lenders, private investors, flipping investors, home equity, crowdfunding, and wholesale properties in Maine.
+You can flip without money through other sources such as hard money lenders, private investors, wholesalers, flipping investors, home equity, and crowdfunding.